silentgameplays/Max-Payne-Fix-Windows-10/README.md

 4. Type E to exit the script.

+5. When launching Max Payne on Windows 11 or Windows 10 H121 in the Options select Enable Task Switching.

-5. (Optional) To avoid seeing white texture shapes in game leave the Texture color depth at 16 bits and Antialiasing on off when configuring graphics options.
+6. (Optional) To avoid seeing white texture shapes in game leave the Texture color depth at 16 bits and Antialiasing on off when configuring graphics options.

 # NB!
 Only for AMD CPUs USERS JPEG issues fix:
 6 Replace rlmfc.dll in C:\Program Files (x86)\Steam\steamapps\common\Max Payne with the one provided in the FOR AMD CPUs Fix folder in this repo